Brain surgery #6 left it’s mark on me…

 Only those who truly know me, will understand how difficult all of this is…

 A day might turn into a week or longer but, every slug gets to where it needs to be and so too does every sloth.
 Putting one foot in front of the other gets the job done.
-If that’s what I have to do, and the pace I need to follow, then so be it…
+If that’s what I must do, and the pace I need to follow, then so be it…

 2 Comments